 Participation in co-curricular and extra-curricular activities is a privilege and not an entitlement.
 Students involved in such program are expected to follow all school rules and demonstrate good citizenship.
-Failure to do so may result in partial or complete exclu-
+Failure to do so may result in partial or complete exclusion from said activities and programs.
+Activities include, but are not limited to, athletic programs, musical or drama productions, clubs, field trips, and school trips out-of-state and abroad.